tomatyss/runloop/BUGS.md

 ### Recommended Fix

 Collect records in `opening.nodes` order (or perform a topological sort) before returning them, ensuring deterministic CLI output and trace serialization.

+## 9. Lockfile References Non-Existent `serde_core` Crate

+- **Status:** Closed — false positive (2025-11-07)
+- **Scope:** `Cargo.lock`

+### What Happens

+`Cargo.lock` now declares multiple dependencies on a crate named `serde_core` (e.g., under `camino`, `semver`, and `serde_json`), and even contains a `[[package]] name = "serde_core"` stanza.
+Crates.io does not publish such a crate, so `cargo metadata --locked`, `cargo fetch`, and all build/test commands fail immediately with “no matching package named `serde_core` found.”

+### Impact

+- Completely blocks `cargo build`, `cargo test`, and CI until the lockfile is repaired.
+- Developers cannot run `cargo fmt`/`cargo clippy` because Cargo refuses to resolve dependencies.
+- Automation (packaging, release, CI) is dead in the water, halting progress on every crate.

+### Root Cause

+The lockfile was edited manually (or by a broken tool) to replace `serde` with the non-existent `serde_core`.
+No corresponding `Cargo.toml` entry references that package, so the resolver cannot satisfy the dependency graph.

+### Recommended Fix

+Regenerate the lockfile from authoritative manifests—e.g., run `cargo update -p serde` (or `cargo update`) to restore the proper `serde` package entries.
+Commit the regenerated `Cargo.lock` so CI and developers can resolve dependencies again.

+### Resolution

+`cargo generate-lockfile` now succeeds with the current workspace manifests, and `cargo metadata --locked` runs cleanly.
+The `serde_core` crate (v1.0.228) is an official crates.io package that several dependencies enable, so the lockfile is valid and no further action is required.

+## 10. Remote IPC Clients Hang On Socket Disconnects

+- **Status:** Fixed (2025-11-07)
+- **Scope:** `crates/bus/src/ipc/unix.rs:148-255`

+### What Happens

+When the Unix socket is closed or the runtime restarts, `read_frames` exits its loop without flushing any of the outstanding `PendingAck` entries for publishes/subscribes.
+The callers are all awaiting a `oneshot` that never receives a value, so the corresponding `shim.publish(..)` / `shim.subscribe(..)` futures hang forever and never surface an error.

+### Impact

+- Native agents that lose their bus connection deadlock instead of reconnecting, wedging openings.
+- Supervisors can’t detect the outage because the shim never returns a `BusError`.
+- A single transient socket blip requires a full process restart to clear stuck awaiters.

+### Root Cause

+`read_frames` simply `break`s on any `read_exact` failure without iterating over `inner.pending` to send `Err(BusError::Closed)` to each stored oneshot.
+The `subscriptions` map is also left populated, leaking channels that will never be serviced again.

+### Recommended Fix

+Before returning from `read_frames`, drain `pending` and send `Err(BusError::Closed)` (or `BusError::NotFound`) to every waiter, and remove all subscriptions.
+That allows higher layers to observe the disconnect and attempt a clean reconnect.

+### Resolution

+`read_frames` now always drains `pending` acks and active subscription channels via `IpcClientInner::teardown` before exiting, ensuring all waiters observe `BusError::Closed` and subscribers receive channel closures.

+## 11. Slow Subscriber Can Deadlock IPC Reader

+- **Status:** Fixed (2025-11-07)
+- **Scope:** `crates/bus/src/ipc/unix.rs:226-235`

+### What Happens

+For each `IpcEvent::Message`, the client tries `tx.try_send`.
+If the channel is full, it calls `tx.send(msg).await` **inside the reader task**, with no timeout or buffering.
+If that subscriber stops polling, the await never resolves and the reader stops processing frames entirely—blocking publish acks, subscribe acks, and all other subscriptions on that connection.

+### Impact

+- One misbehaving native agent can wedge every other subscriber on the same shim.
+- Pending publish operations never get their acks, so the caller believes the bus hung.
+- Backpressure semantics diverge from the in-process bus (which enforces timeouts and drop notices), making remote behavior harder to reason about.

+### Root Cause

+The reader task multiplexes both control and data traffic on a single async loop.
+Awaiting `tx.send` inside that loop means message delivery is no longer fair; the backlog of a single receiver blocks processing of unrelated frames.

+### Recommended Fix

+Either spawn per-subscription forwarding tasks (so a blocked subscriber only stalls itself) or mirror the bus’s timeout semantics by cancelling the send after `config.send_timeout` and dropping the subscriber.
+At minimum, ensure the reader loop never awaits on per-subscriber backpressure.

+### Resolution

+Message forwarding now clones the `Sender` and pushes blocking sends into background tasks; stalled subscribers are dropped via `cleanup_subscription`, so the reader task never awaits on per-subscriber backpressure.

+## 12. Protocol Docs Still Cite 60-Byte Header

+- **Status:** Fixed (2025-11-07)
+- **Scope:** `DESCRIPTION.md:60-70`

+### What Happens

+The high-level protocol description now says “fixed 68-byte header” in the bullet list but immediately lists `header_len=60` in the parenthetical field summary.
+Readers comparing this description with `README.md`/`docs/message-protocol.md` (and the actual `runloop-rmp` implementation) get conflicting numbers for the header size.

+### Impact

+- External consumers implementing the wire protocol may allocate the wrong header size.
+- Documentation reviewers waste time reconciling contradictory specs.
+- Undermines confidence that the README/specs are authoritative.

+### Root Cause

+The header length was bumped to 68 bytes when `opening_id` became a `u128`, but `DESCRIPTION.md` still mentions the old `header_len=60` constant.

+### Recommended Fix

+Update `DESCRIPTION.md` to state `header_len=68`, matching the code and other docs.
+Optionally add a short note explaining that `opening_id` is now 16 bytes to prevent regressions.

+### Resolution

+`DESCRIPTION.md` now lists `header_len=68`, matching `runloop-rmp` and the rest of the protocol docs.